o3de/community/process-docs-and-markdown/website-updates.md

 ## Member Logos

-If you want to add or remove members on the home page, make sure you have transparent logos.
-If you don't have transparent logos, you can use images with a background that are not too large in size.
+If you want to add or remove members on the home page, you should use transparent logos.
+If you don't have transparent logos, you can use images with a background that is not substantially larger than the logo itself.

 To add a logo, place it in the `static/img/logos/partnerLogos/` folder and take note of the exact spelling and image type for later use.